Yogi Bear's Jellystone Park Camp-Resorts: About the Parks

+In 2021, Sun Communities acquired Leisure Systems Inc., the franchisor for the Yogi Bear’s Jellystone Park Camp-Resort system, for $23 million.

-There are currently 79 licensed campgrounds located in 30 states and three provinces.
-Each campground is themed with Yogi Bear elements to provide instant recognition and appeal.
+As of December 2023, there are more than 75 franchised Jellystone Park locations across 27 states (with the first location in Utah slated for opening in summer 2024) and four provinces in Canada.
+Each location is themed with Yogi Bear character elements to provide instant recognition and appeal.

-An estimated 2 million campers stay at a Jellystone Park Camp-Resort each year.
+An estimated 2 million guests stay at a Jellystone Park Camp-Resort each year.

-The Yogi Bear characters (including Yogi, Ranger Smith, Boo-Boo, and Cindy) that often appear at the campgrounds are licensed through Hanna-Barbera Productions, a subsidiary of Warner Bros.
+The Yogi Bear characters (including Yogi Bear, Boo-Boo, Cindy Bear, and Ranger Smith) that often appear at the campgrounds are licensed through Hanna-Barbera Productions, a subsidiary of Warner Bros.
 Discovery.